 What & Where

 I'm easily cast in the age range of 39-50 years old.
 Roles with uniforms suit my personality: Nurses, Pilots, Cops, Soldiers.
 I'm well able to portray strong women with leadership skills and insight: professors, lawyers, psychologists, social workers.
-Roles transcending the human realm are also a fit: zombies, vampires, monsters, goddesses.
-And finally, fallen, lost, and tragic characters are a cozy match.
+Roles transcending the human realm are a fit: zombies, vampires, monsters, goddesses.
+And fallen, lost, tragic characters are a cozy match.

 Exploration of humanity in its many constructs, connection with people, clarity in a world of so much chaotic emotion --this is the jazz that lights me up as an actor and filmmaker.